laroche/tastyworks-pnl/README.md

 - Add description of the asset: SPY: SPDR S&P 500 ETF Trust
 - Check if dates are truely ascending in the provided csv input files.
 - Check if withholding tax is max 15% for US stocks as per DBA.
-  Warn if e.g. 30% withholding tax is paid.
+  Warn if e.g. 30% withholding tax is paid and point to missing W8-BEN formular.
 - Are we rounding output correctly?
 - Is the time output correct with the correct timezone?